 Some students like Gabriel Jacobs, geoscience graduate student, left the colloquium with a new perspective on the science of renewable energy.

 “It was interesting.
 It was definitely a perspective that I don’t immediately gravitate to,” Jacobs said.
 “I’m one of the regulatory types, who think that if you want to change the way things are done, to improve practices to make them more sustainable, more efficient, more eco-friendly, then you need a regulatory regime.
 But, it is encouraging how entrepreneurship and the ‘corporate activism’ have made serious gains [in the clean renewable energy field].”

 Wilson encourages students around the nation to put forth their best efforts into research and development for more sustainable, clean and renewable energy.

 “I would expect them [students in their future careers] to be working collaboratively across universities and across disciplines and languages and continents.
 I would expect to see them using all of the basics of geologies, not just one expertise but structural geology, hydrology, geochemistry.
-Everything to solve the problems because problems will be more complex and different,” Wilson said.
+Everything to solve the problems [they will face] because the problems will be more complex and different,” Wilson said.